cloosafm/darkly/09_cookie/Ressources/Resolution.md

 Moderately easy.
 Inspect cookie and note its name, see that the value is hashed, figure out the hash algo then replace value.

 ## Risk level/type
-OWASP top 10
+OWASP top 10 :
+- A01:2021 – Broken Access Control
+	=> "Metadata manipulation, such as replaying or tampering with [...] a cookie [...] to elevate privileges or abusing JWT invalidation."
-- A02:2021 – Cryptographic Failures		using md5 encryption
+- A02:2021 – Cryptographic Failures
+	=>" Are deprecated hash functions such as MD5 or SHA1 in use [...] ?"
-- A07:2021 – Identification and Authentication Failures icon
+- A07:2021 – Identification and Authentication Failures

 ## Detailed description of the exploit
 Let's inspect the cookie.
 It has quite a remarkable name : "I_am_admin"